Find out how to claim relief on duty for certain goods imported into the EU that are put to a specific use.

 - items of a personal nature for a particular member of crew

-Details of the relief are set out in the Tariff, volume 1.
+Details of the relief are set out in volume 1 of the Trade Tariff.

-Goods used on the continental shelf may also qualify for End-Use Relief.
-Qualifying goods listed in the Tariff include:
+Goods destined for territorial waters within 12 nautical miles may also qualify for End-Use Relief.
+Qualifying goods listed in the Trade Tariff include:

 - goods used for work on temporary, or fixed drilling, or production platforms